Make America Decent Again (R.I.P. Jimmy Carter)

 Great questions begging for that “better conversation”!
 Again, points for not being an educator, but thinking like one.

 Unfortunately, “choice” is market speak-representing with words an ideal that is ephemeral at its worst and an inconsistent reality at its best.
-Like “American Exceptionalism”, which ranges in it’s execution from standing for the anthem to starting ill-conceived and undeclared wars, “choice” can mean a bunch of different things with varying degrees of honesty, although the sales pitch is almost unwavering:
+Like “American Exceptionalism”, which ranges in its execution from standing for the anthem to starting ill-conceived and undeclared wars, “choice” can mean a bunch of different things with varying degrees of honesty, although the sales pitch is almost unwavering:

 • Parents are entitled to…